Klehrik/RoRR-Aphelion/README.md

-description
+Content mod that currently adds 10 new items.

 Not tested in online multiplayer.

 ---